Skip to content

 Build a visualization of gradient descent on a loss surface and implement momentum.

-• The loss function defines a surface in weight space — training navigates this terrain
+• The loss function defines a surface in weight space; gradient descent navigates this surface by stepping in the direction of steepest descent at each point.

 Need a hint?